aguy11/Lenstadt/README.md

 These use ANSI codes, so make sure your shell supports them.

 Type the color code in capitals, like `BLUE` and you should be good!

+#### Random

+Second GuideBook!

+The keyword is `random`, if you plan to import the package.

+Functions:
+- randomint( start , end ) - chooses a random number from `start` to `end`
+- randFloat( start , end ) - same as randomint only with floating numbers
+- randomDec() - returns a random decimal value from 0 to 1
+- selectRandom ( item ) - Selects a random letter from a string.

+#### Time Package

+Third GuideBook!

+The keyword is `clocktime` this time!

+Functions:
+- delay ( seconds ) - delays the program for a given amount of time
+- getTime () - returns time since epoch
+- toDayTime ( epoch ) - this one takes an epoch number and turns it into a date, like `Sun Aug 23 15:20:49 2020`
+- zone () - Gives you your time zone

+#### Last, but not least, the math package!

+The keyword is `mathematics`!

+Functions:
+- sqRoot ( value ) - returns the square root of a given value.
+- leftOver ( num1 , num2 ) - returns the remainder of `num1` ÷ `num2`
+- exponent ( number , exp ) - returns `number` to the power of `exp`